 Rotor tests in the NFAC are not capable of true hover, at least not at the scale of the 699 rotor.
-There is always duct flow due to the test section walls, even with the fan drives inactive.
+There is always duct flow due to the test section walls, even with the drive fans inactive.
 Depending on configuration, some amount of flow circulates around the entire wind tunnel.
-Thus TTR tests in axial flow actually simulate vertical climb.
+Thus, TTR tests without the drive fans simulate vertical climb.

-The NFAC test section used for the TTR/699 test is a flattened oval (Fig. 1), with a square center flanked by two semi-circles.
+The cross-section of the 40x80 test section used for the TTR/699 test is a flattened oval (Fig. 1), with a square center flanked by two semi-circles.
+The literal dimensions are 39 by 79 ft (an acoustic lining slightly reduces the usable area).
 The NFAC flow circuit can be configured in different ways, normally as a closed-circuit tunnel at high speeds, or as an open circuit at low speeds.
-For the TTR, however, several unorthodox configurations were tested to explore how closely true hover could be simulated.
+For the TTR, however, several unorthodox configurations were tested to determine their effects on rotor performance and loads.